ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

         |                 time(OP)                       |
 ~~~~

-In comparison with example 1, the time considerations in this example
-go into more detail with respect to the life-cycle of Claims and
-Evidence.
-While the goal is to create up-to-date and recent Evidence as soon as possible, typically there is a latency between value generation and Attester awareness.

-At time(AA) the Attesting Environment is able to trigger an event
-(e.g. based on an Event-Condition-Action model) to create attestation
-Evidence that is as recent as possible.
-In essence, at time(AA) the
+At time(AA), the Attesting Environment is able to trigger an event (e.g. based on an Event-Condition-Action model) to generate Evidence as soon/recent as possible at time (EG).
-Attesting Environment is aware of new values that where generated at
-time(VG) and corresponding Claim values are collected immediately.
-Consecutively, Evidence based on relevant "old" Claims and the just
+This on-change generated Evidence can be based on a mix of relevant "old" Claim values and just recently generated and collected "new" Claim values.
-collected "new" Claims is generated at time(EG).
-In essence, the Claims used to generate the Evidence are generated at various time(VG) before time(AA).
+The delta between time(VG) and time(AA) -- "delta(time(VG),time(AA))" -- can be very large for corresponding "old" Claim values.

-In order to create attestation Evidence at
-at time(AA), the Attester requires a fresh (i.e. not expired)
-centrally generated handle that has been distributed to all involved
+In order to be able to generate valid on-change Evidence, the Attester requires a fresh (i.e. not expired) handle that has been distributed to all involved entities.
-entities.

-In general, The duration a handle remains fresh depends on
-the content-type of the handle.
-If it is a (relative or absolute)
-timestamp, clocks synchronized with a shared and trustworthy source of
-time are required.
-If another value type is used as a handle, the
-reception time of the handle time(HD) provides an epoch (relative time
-of zero) for measuring the duration of validity (similar to a
+In this example, the handle is composed of a signed timestamp.
+If the Attester does not include a clock, it is possible that the Attester uses an expired handle and it is the Verifier's duty to detect that during the appraisal of Evidence.
+The validity span of a handle can be encoded into the handle itself or determined by an Appraisal Policy.
-heart-beat timeout).
-From the point of view of a Verifier, validity of
-Evidence is only given if the handle used in Evidence satisfies
+From the point of view of a Verifier, the generation of valid Evidence is only possible, if the age of the handle used in the Evidence generation is younger than the duration of the distribution interval -- "delta(time(HD),time(EG)) \< delta(time(HD),time(HD'))".
-delta(time(HD),time(EG))distribution-interval.

-In this usage scenario, time(VG), time(AA), and time(EG) are tightly
-coupled.
-Also, the absolute point in time at which a handle is received
-by all three entities is assumed to be close to identical.

-## Example 4: Nonce-based Background-Check Model Example
+## Example 5: Nonce-based Background-Check Model Example

 The following example illustrates a hypothetical Background-Check Model
 solution that uses nonces and thus does not require that any clocks